Parameterized Approximability of Maximizing the Spread of Influence in Networks: Preliminaries Basic Observations

 \begin{proof} Let $A$ be an $r(n)$-approximation algorithm for \maxopinfluence.
 Let $I$ be an instance of \maxclinfluence and $opt(I)$ its optimum value.
 When we apply $A$ on $I$ it returns a solution $S$ such that $|\sigma(S)| \geq \frac{opt(I)-k}{r(n)}$ and then $|\sigma[S]| = k+|\sigma(S)| \geq \frac{opt(I)}{r(n)}$. \qedfill \end{proof}

-\begin{lemma} Let $I$ be an instance of a cardinality constrained optimization problem $A=(\mathcal{B}, \Phi, k, obj)$.
-If $A$ is $r_1(k)$-approximable in fpt-time w.r.t. parameter $k$ for some strictly increasing function $r_1$ then it is also $r_2(|\mathcal{B}|)$-approximable in fpt-time w.r.t. parameter $k$ for any strictly increasing function $r_2$. \end{lemma}
+\begin{lemma} If an optimization problem is $r_1(k)$-approximable in fpt-time w.r.t. parameter~$k$ for \textbf{some} strictly increasing function $r_1$ depending solely on $k$ then it is also $r_2(n)$-approximable in fpt-time w.r.t. parameter~$k$ for \textbf{any} strictly increasing function $r_2$ depending solely on the instance size~$n$. \end{lemma}

 \begin{proof} Let $r_1^{-1}$ and $r_2^{-1}$ be the inverse functions of $r_1$ and $r_2$, respectively.
+Let~$I$ be an instance of a maximization problem with size~$n = |I|$ (the proof is analogous for minimization problems).
 We distinguish the following two cases.